First Quantum Provides Update on Panama

-TORONTO, Oct.
-31, 2023 (GLOBE NEWSWIRE) -- First Quantum Minerals Ltd. (“First Quantum” or “the Company”) (TSX: FM) notes the October 29 announcement by President Laurentino Cortizo of the Panamanian government’s intention to hold a popular consultation on December 17 concerning Law 406.
-Law 406, recently enacted by the National Assembly of Panama, approved the Company’s Panamanian subsidiary’s, Minera Panama S.A (“MPSA”), revised contract for the Cobre Panama mine.
-First Quantum has contacted the government in order to understand the details in respect of the popular consultation.
+TORONTO, Nov.
+03, 2023 (GLOBE NEWSWIRE) -- First Quantum Minerals Ltd. (“First Quantum” or “the Company”) (TSX: FM) notes that during the week commencing October 30, 2023, the National Assembly of Panama held ordinary and extraordinary sessions concerning Bill 1109 and Bill 1110.
+Bill 1109 relates to the initially proposed popular consultation regarding Law 406.
+Law 406, enacted on October 20, 2023 by the National Assembly of Panama, approved the revised contract for the Cobre Panama mine agreed between the Company’s Panamanian subsidiary, Minera Panama S.A, (“MPSA”), and the Government of Panama.
+Bill 1110 originally proposed a moratorium on the granting of new concession contracts related to mining in Panama.

-The Company also notes the comments by the Electoral Commission of Panama in respect of the legal and logistical considerations in respect of the popular consultation.
-The government has said that it plans to shortly introduce a bill to parliament in respect of the popular consultation process.
+With respect to Bill 1109, following the first of three required debates that took place during the final ordinary session of the National Assembly on October 31, 2023, no further debates took place during the extraordinary sessions on November 2 and 3, 2023.
+It is the Company’s understanding that no further debates of Bill 1109 are currently scheduled.

-Additionally, the Company also notes the unconstitutionality challenges that have been brought against Law 406 and that currently two of them have been admitted to be heard by the Supreme Court of Justice.
+Bill 1110 progressed through two debates of the National Assembly, during which an amendment was made to the bill proposing the repeal of Law 406.
+During the third debate concerning Bill 1110 on November 2, 2023, the National Assembly resolved to send the bill back to the second debate and removed the amendment proposing the repeal of Law 406.
+An extraordinary session has been called for November 3, 2023.

 For further information, visit our website at www.first-quantum.com or contact: